GURU CLUB: Agtech Holdings Limited (8279.HK) Significantly Enhances Profitability, Shaping A Layout That Empowers Growth

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> HONG KONG SAR - EQS Newswire - 5 February 2024 - After the market closed on February 2, 2024, AGTech Holdings Limited (08279, hereinafter referred to as " AGTech ") announced a positive profit forecast for the twelve months ended December 31, 2023 ("2023 Second Interim").
+data-text="GURU CLUB: AGTech Holdings Limited (8279) significantly enhances profitability, shaping a layout that empowers growth" data-link=" CLUB: AGTech Holdings Limited (8279) significantly enhances profitability, shaping a layout that empowers growth" class="whatsapp">Shar HONG KONG SAR - EQS Newswire - 5 February 2024 - After the market closed on February 2, 2024, AGTech Holdings Limited (08279, hereinafter referred to as ' AGTech ') announced a positive profit forecast for the twelve months ended December 31, 2023 ('2023 Second Interim').
 The forecast indicates that AGTech will record a profit of no less than HK$22 million for the period, as compared to a loss of HK$131 million in the FY2022.

 The substantial increase in revenue and profit in the 2023 Second Interim for AGTech, with a revenue increase of no less than HK$237 million, is primarily due to the full consolidation of the financial statements of Macau Pass Group into AGTech's financial statements for 2023 compared to the FY2022, contributing a revenue increase of about HK$106 million.
 Additionally, in Macau, the electronic payment, lifestyle services, and gaming and entertainment businesses benefited from the increase in tourists in Macau in 2023 and the Macau SAR government's decision not to extend the exemption of transaction service fees for small and medium-sized enterprises from the end of February 2023, resulting in a year-on-year increase in revenue of no less than HK$68 million.
 Moreover, the steady growth of lottery hardware sales and lottery distribution businesses contributed to a year-on-year increase in revenue of no less than HK$60 million.